How to Get Water Off Your Pool Cover

 getting water off a pool cover

 A pool cover is a valuable and arguably necessary addition to safeguard your pool and all associated pool equipment.
-But unless you have an automated system that removes all collected water on top of the cover, you’re likely to run into issues with a sagging cover.
+But unless you have an automated system that removes all collected water on top of the cover, you’ll likely run into issues with a sagging cover.

 Removing water from your pool cover is necessary, especially if you’re opening your pool for the season or live in cold or wet regions with heavy rain or snowfall.
 So, how do you drain the excess water from your pool cover?